manasch/gp_notes/manas/Unit_2/notes/class_2.md

-- If a class derived is public, then it doesn't matter if the base class is private or public, it would be able to access it.
+- ~~If a class derived is public, then it doesn't matter if the base class is private or public, it would be able to access it~~.
+(This it totally wrong)

 ```cpp
 #include <iostream>